Ahmad Teebi: Publications and initiatives

 Teebi had nearly 300 articles published, and over 25 chapters included in significant textbooks.
 His most significant contribution was arguably the publication (in 1997, with T.I.
 Farag as co-editor) on Genetic Disorders Among Arab Populations.
 It received a second-issue posthumous publication in October 2010.
 He had over 90 entries in the Online Mendelian Inheritance in Man created by Victor A. McKusick.

 While serving as an instructor in Genetics and Pediatrics at Yale, Teebi helped found the Middle East Genetic Association in the United States (MEGA).
 He was the Association's first president (1997–99).
-That association held several conferences in the Middle East, bringing together Middle Eastern geneticists and scientists.
+That association held conferences in the Middle East, bringing together Middle Eastern geneticists and scientists.
 He worked to develop or further the organization of important congresses in Human and Medical Genetics in various cities of the Arab world, including the Joint Symposium of the Institut Pasteur de Tunis and MEGA (1997).
 He worked for the establishment and progress of genetic programs in Kuwait, Qatar, and Saudi Arabia, where he founded the Genetic Counseling Program at King Faisal Specialist Hospital and Research Center in Riyadh.

-Teebi spent several years on the editorial boards of medical and scientific journals, including the Editorial Board of the American Journal of Medical Genetics (2004–10) and Clinical Genetics (2005–10).
+Teebi spent years on the editorial boards of medical and scientific journals, including the Editorial Board of the American Journal of Medical Genetics (2004–10) and Clinical Genetics (2005–10).
 He was a Founding and Editorial Board member of Clinical Dysmorphology (1991–95).

 Teebi founded the first Arab neonatal screening program in Kuwait.
-He also greatly advanced the activities of Kuwait Medical Genetic center.
-The center was started in February 1979, and was officially inaugurated in November 1980, but his arrival in 1981 broadened its study of medical genetics, as he worked to establish genetic services in the Middle East.
-He spent eight months in Saudi Arabia to develop medical genetics services, including the foundation of clinical genetics training programs and genetic counseling programs—the first of its kind in the Middle East.
+He also advanced the activities of Kuwait Medical Genetic center.
+The center was started in February 1979, and was inaugurated in November 1980.
+He spent eight months in Saudi Arabia to develop medical genetics services, including the foundation of clinical genetics training programs and genetic counseling programs.

-He was instrumental in educating many students over the years while in the Middle-East and North America—many of whom are now prominent scientists and educators.